 The Standard is a restaurant and private club near the state Capitol that is often frequented by lawmakers and has featured its own political action committee.

 Kelsey and Smith “unlawfully and secretly” funneled funds from Kelsey’s state Senate campaign committee to his federal congressional campaign committee, according to the indictment.

 Prosecutors also allege that Kelsey and others caused a national nonprofit political organization to make illegal and excessive campaign contributions to Kelsey by coordinating with the organization on advertisements, and they caused the organization to file false reports to the Federal Election Commission.

 Authorities did not name the national organization.
 But the indictment contains claims similar to a complaint filed against Kelsey’s campaign with the Federal Election Commission and the Department of Justice in 2017 by the nonprofit Campaign Legal Center.

 That complaint claimed that independent expenditures made by the American Conservative Union in the 2016 race were coordinated with Kelsey’s congressional campaign.
 A spokesperson for the American Conservative Union has said that it has been “fully cooperating with this investigation since 2018.”

 The indictment mentions, but does not charge, two alleged co-conspirators, one of whom is described as an attorney and former Tennessee House member expelled in 2016.
 Former Rep. Jeremy Durham, a Republican from Franklin, was the only lawmaker expelled that year.

-Attorneys for Smith and Kelsey did not immediately respond to requests for additional comment Wednesday.
+An attorney for Kelsey did not immediately respond to requests for additional comment Wednesday.

 After he was charged, Kelsey held an online news conference in which he said he was “totally innocent.”
 In his statement, Kelsey accused President Joe Biden’s administration of “trying to take me out because I’m conservative.”